Needle Gauge Guide: What Size Needle Do You Need?

 - Certain hormone therapies

-Some older IM injection guides recommend a two-needle technique (draw with 18G, swap to a 22G-25G to inject).
-In current practice, many home injectors simply use the injection needle to draw and inject.
-Either approach can be clinically appropriate -- if your prescriber has specified a particular workflow, follow their guidance.
-Our store does not stock IM-gauge needles (22G-25G) -- source these from your pharmacy if your prescriber has you on an intramuscular protocol.
+Some IM instructions use a two-needle technique (draw with one needle, swap to the injection needle); others specify a single needle.
+Either approach can be clinically appropriate depending on the medicine and patient; if your prescriber has specified a particular workflow, follow their guidance.
+IS does not stock needles typically used for IM protocols; source the specified supplies through your pharmacy if your prescriber has you on an intramuscular protocol.

 5. Drawing Needles